Keynote Speakers

 This keynote will explore how our integrated team at the South West London Elective Orthopaedic Centre (SWLEOC) is building applied AI tools to improve surgical care.
 Our work includes predictive modelling for surgical outcomes, computer vision systems for post-operative imaging, the development of local retrieval-augmented generation (RAG) knowledge graphs to support clinical reasoning, and the use of federated learning to enable secure model development across institutions.

 These initiatives are designed to enhance clinical decision-making, streamline patient pathways and reduce variation in care.
 In collaboration with the ORAIA network and the Turing Lab, we promote clinician led AI development that aligns with clinical priorities and regulatory requirements.
-This keynote will outline the practical applications of AI in surgical workflows, the infrastructure required to support such integration and the broader implications for healthcare systems seeking to adopt AI at scale
+This keynote will outline the practical applications of AI in surgical workflows, the infrastructure required to support such integration and the broader implications for healthcare systems seeking to adopt AI at scale.

 Professor Brendan Godley